bmctigue/PremiumReturns/Pods/Eureka/README.md

 ### Swipe Actions

-Eureka 4.1.0 introduces the swipe feature.

-You are now able to define multiple `leadingSwipe` and `trailingSwipe` actions per row.
+By using swipe actions we can define multiple `leadingSwipe` and `trailingSwipe` actions per row.
 As swipe actions depend on iOS system features, `leadingSwipe` is available on iOS 11.0+ only.

 Let's see how to define swipe actions.